Art at Grace

 San Francisco-based nonprofit Illuminate and Grace Cathedral present Grace Light, a site-specific, large-scale immersive light installation created by George Zisiadis, with an original score composed by Gabriel Gold.

 As light emanates from the eaves directly above Grace Cathedral’s famed labyrinth, visitors look upward through a light atmospheric haze and are enveloped in a 100-foot-tall shifting curtain of light.
-Visitors will lie down within the labyrinth or stand just outside it and be led on a 15-minute journey of light and sound.
+Visitors will lie down within the labyrinth and stand just outside it and be led on a 35-minute journey of light and sound.
 Through Grace Light, the artists hope to create a space for contemplation.